hyndhavamahesh345/Task-2---Exploratory-Data-Analysis-EDA-/README.md

-# Task-2
+## 📌 Task 2: AI & ML Internship Assignment
-# Titanic Dataset EDA
+# 🚢 Titanic Dataset - Exploratory Data Analysis (EDA)
+This repository contains an exploratory data analysis (EDA) project on the Titanic dataset, as part of the Task 2 assignment for the AI & ML Internship.

+---

-## Objective
+## 🎯 Objective

-Perform Exploratory Data Analysis (EDA) on the Titanic dataset to identify trends and insights that may help in predictive modeling.
+To analyze and understand the Titanic dataset using statistical summaries and visualizations in order to:
+- Identify patterns in the data
+- Understand relationships between features
+- Gain insights into survival rates based on demographic and travel attributes

+---

-## Tools Used
+## 🧰 Tools and Libraries Used

 - Python
+- Google Colab
 - Pandas
 - Matplotlib
 - Seaborn

-- Plotly (optional)
+---

-## What I Did
+## 📊 What Was Done

+1. **Loaded and cleaned the dataset**
+   - Handled missing values
+   - Removed irrelevant columns

+2. **Generated summary statistics**
-- Loaded and cleaned Titanic dataset
+   - Used `describe()`, `info()`, and `isnull()`

+3. **Visualized distributions**
-- Visualized distributions using histograms and boxplots
+   - Histograms and boxplots for Age and Fare

+4. **Explored feature relationships**
-- Analyzed correlations using heatmaps
+   - Correlation heatmaps
+   - Pairplots
+   - Countplots for gender, class, survival

+5. **Identified insights and patterns**
-- Compared survival rates across gender, class, age, and fare
+   - Analyzed survival rates by gender, class, age, and fare

+---

-## Key Insights
+## 🔍 Key Insights

-- Females had a higher survival rate than males
+- 🧑‍🤝‍🧑 **Gender**: Females had a much higher survival rate than males.
-- Passengers in 1st class had better survival chances
-- Younger passengers were more likely to survive
+- 🛏 **Class**: 1st class passengers were more likely to survive than 2nd or 3rd class.
+- 👶 **Age**: Younger passengers (especially children) had higher chances of survival.
-- Higher fare correlates with better survival odds
+- 💸 **Fare**: Passengers who paid higher fares had better survival odds.

-## How to Run
-Clone the repo and open `Titanic_EDA.ipynb` in Jupyter Notebook or Google Colab.